promptfoo/promptfoo/site/docs/red-team/quickstart.md

 ```

 :::important
-The `targetId` is used to create issues and report the results of the red teaming.
-Make sure to re-use the same `targetId` when generating new redteam configs for the same target.
+The `label` is used to create issues and report the results of the red teaming.
+Make sure to re-use the same `label` when generating new redteam configs for the same target.
 :::

 Setting the `purpose` is optional, but it will significantly improve the quality of the generated test cases (try to be specific).